BDSI-Utwente/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

 Every lunch break (12:45 - 13:30, Tuesday - Friday) expert data scientists from BDSi and our partners will provide a lecture on the most important tools in a data scientists' toolbox; data wrangling, modelling, and communicating results.
 These lectures will be structured to support the datathon materials, but can be attended without participating in the datathon itself.

 After a short coffee break (13:30 - 13:45), the lecture will be followed by a hands-on practical session (13:45 - 15:30).
 During these two hours, the lecturer - supported by a team of motivated coaches - will support participants in applying the lecture materials to their datathon submissions.
 While these sessions are meant to accompany the days' lecture, they can be attended by any datathon participants.
 Coaches will be on hand to answer any questions about the days' lecture, the datathon, or data science in general.

+{% include figure.html url="/assets/images/workshops/widsw-2024-sabine-siesling-speaking.jpg" caption="Sabine Siesling speaking on (in)Equity in breast cancer care for the Women in Data Science Week 2024" %}

 ### Posters & Drinks